Rude Removal: Screenings and release

 Despite never airing on television, "Rude Removal" did see limited showing at certain animation festivals and conventions, including an event at the 1998 World Animation Celebration on February 21, 1998.
 Tartakovsky would sometimes show the cartoon when he spoke in public.
 One such showing occurred during a lecture given at the Rhode Island School of Design on November 15, 2008.
 He was asked about the segment during a Reddit AMA in October 2012, and he replied "Next time I do a public appearance, I'll bring it with me!".
 Adult Swim later asked fans on Twitter if there was still any interest in the segment, and the response was "overwhelming".

 The segment was finally uploaded to YouTube and Adult Swim's official website on January 22, 2013.
-The released segment is censored.
-The video has been made private, but re-uploads can be found.
-An uncensored version is known to exist.
+The episode was made private shortly after its upload.

 Reception

 In his review of "Rude Removal", Erik Adams of The A.V.
 Club opined that the segment was "nowhere near as crass" as anticipated.
 He concluded that "if Cartoon Network would've aired 'Rude Removal' with all its bleeps intact, we would've never learned how to use such filthy language."